Low Risk and High Risk HPV

 High Risk HPV

-This HPV type causes low-grade and high-grade cervical cell changes that are precursors to cervical cancer.
+This HPV type causes low and high-grade cervical cell changes that are precursors to cervical cancer.
 It is believed that persistent infection and warts not being treated can lead to cancer in both men and women.

 Additional risk factors include: